 Time is of the essence.
-The tPA must be administered within 3-4.5 hours of stroke onset.
+The tPA must be administered within 3-4.5 hours of the onset of a stroke, which is the fifth leading cause of death in Tennessee.
 A mechanical thrombectomy should be done within about six hours of onset.

 “I swear I felt it come out of my brain,” said Katie Giglio, who underwent the procedure at Vanderbilt after a stroke last year at age of 27.
 “Instantly, I could feel my face come back.
 It was pretty miraculous.”